 Unfortunately, no. All beginners must complete every lesson in our beginners classes.
 These are foundation skills that students must have before continuing on to learn improv.
 We often give discounts for rerunning our beginners classes however, so contact us for details.

 You only have beginners classes.
 Is this correct?

 Not at all.
 We offer intermediate and advanced classes, and actually have the most advanced and comprehensive improv curriculum in Sydney — if not the world, but it is impossible to know for sure.
 We only offer our non–beginner classes to our students who have completed our beginner classes, and so they are not always shown on our website.

 I’ve done some improv before, so can I skip your beginners classes?

-Sorry, but we don’t currently offer our improv levels to people who already have some improv experience.
+Sorry, but we don’t currently offer our improv levels to people who already have any more than about 20 hours of improv training.
 All of our students start as beginners in our beginners classes.

 I only did a level or two somewhere else.
 Can I take your classes?

-We don’t take students who have trained elsewhere.
+We don’t take students who have trained elsewhere for more than about 20 hours.
 However we do make exceptions in certain cases, where students have only taken a level or two elsewhere and have no on–stage experience.